My Best Girl

 My Best Girl is a 1927 American silent romantic comedy film directed by Sam Taylor starring Mary Pickford and Charles "Buddy" Rogers that was produced by Pickford.

-The film is notable for co-starring Rogers, who would be Pickford's future husband.
+Rogers later married Pickford.
 Charles Rosher received an Academy Award nomination for his cinematography of this film in 1928.
+The film is extant and was screened at the Eastman Museum in 2015.

 Plot

 The film starts out at The Merrill Department store where a very exhausted stockgirl named Maggie Johnson (Mary Pickford) is given a moment to attend to the sales counter.
 There she encounters a charming handsome man who pretends to be interested in purchasing some children's toys but, after many humorous demonstrations by Maggie, the manager comes over and gives the man his time card.
 The man is said to be Joe Grant (Buddy Rogers) though in reality he is the son of the owner; making him Joseph Merrill.
 To prove to his father he is ready for his engagement, he has taken the job of stockboy under an assumed name.

 Annoyed, Maggie takes Joe back to the stockroom and tells him to get to work.
 He is so inept that she calls him, 'The Dumbest Stockboy in the World' though she promises to take him under her wing, much to his amusement.

 A few days later, after her shift, Maggie is outside waiting for Joe.
 She appears to have a crush on him.
 Some of her coworkers tease her but eventually warn her that Joe is coming, causing Maggie to hop on her ride home from work: the back of an open truck.
 Joe is swarmed with salesgirls who try for his attention causing him to not focus on Maggie.
 Determined Maggie throws her bag on the ground as the vehicle pulls away.
 Joe picks it up and chases the truck down to give it to her.
 After three more times of this, he finally grows weary and jumps in the truck to join Maggie, who feigns innocence.

 The two flirt and Maggie shows him pictures of her off-kilter family.
 Once they reach her home, she invites him in for supper only to find her family is causing a commotion.
 Her father (Lucien Littlefield) is an elderly postal worker who is meek and easily subdued.
 Her mother (Sunshine Hart) is a dramatic woman who enjoys going to random funerals and makes frequent use of smelling salts to avoid fainting.
 Her sister Liz (Carmelita Geraghty) is a flapper who has a boyfriend who gets her into trouble.
 Maggie does her best to hide the goings on but eventually caves and sends Joe on his way hoping to have dinner with him another day.